souravsingh/Presentation/PITCHME.md

 ### Glossary of terms

++++

+Glioma: A type of tumor that starts in the glial cells(cells which support neuron and provide nutrition) of the brain or the spine.
+Type of brain cancer.

+NK-cell: Natural Killer Cell.
+Type of white blood cell which stop viruses from proliferating and can kill tumors, making them useful for cancer treatment.
+Think of them as Delta Force of our body's immune system.

+CRISPR: Clustered Regularly Interspaced Short Palindromic Repeats.
+Uses certain types of bacteria to target and bind to a specific target genome.

++++

 IDH1- A gene which controls info for creating isocitrate dehydrogenase enzyme, which helps produce NADPH(Nicotinamide adenine dinucleotide phosphate) for breakdown of fat and protect body from free radicals in an indirect manner.
 Mutation of this gene can be a cause increase in methylation process in brain tumor cells.